MadhukarMoogala/AcContextualTabRules/README.md

 	- This project consists a custom function rule to trigger, we just check if the selection is Line or not, if it Line we return true, which eventually contextually highling the tab.
 - Rules
 	- This project consists a custom function rule to trigger up selection of two circles, In this exercise we highlight an existing tab.
+-  For reference included contextualSelector rules, you need to copy to `${acad}` installation folder.
+	- \selectionRules\MM19ContextualTabSelectorRules.xaml
+	- \selectionRules\RulesContextualTabSelectorRules.xaml

 ### To Build